everuth/418-Final-Project/README.md

 # Check results
 print(dat.fit)
 ```
 This produces a semivariogram that you can see below.
 The value for psill is 1.377695 and the range is 32717.65.
+You can see this variogram has a very smooth distribution with very little noise, lets see what kind of interpolated surface this creates.
 ![variogram_plot](https://github.com/user-attachments/assets/33baeae6-3d43-41ed-85b4-24855721c699)

+**Figure 3.** Spherical variogram model of daily precipitation data in B.C.
+Summer 2023.
 ```
 bbox_pre_data <- st_bbox(PrecipData)
 bbox_pre_data